sanger/traction-service/documentation/volume-tracking/docs/schema-registry.md

 ## Avro

-To facilitate seralisation and deserialisation processes using schemas, we used [Avro as our specification](https://avro.apache.org/docs/1.11.1/).
+To facilitate serialization and deserialization processes using schemas, we used [Avro as our specification](https://avro.apache.org/docs/1.11.1/).
 It was initially developed by Apache to manage efficient and compact storage of big data.
-However, our use-case for Avro relies on its ability to lay out a schema for our messages, serialise them (following validation) and validate them upon deserialisation.
+However, our use-case for Avro relies on its ability to lay out a schema for our messages, serialize them (following validation) and validate them upon deserialization.
 The internals of Avro on how these validations occur are not discussed here.
-However, a simple guide is given on the process and the tools we used for serialisation and deserialisation.
+However, a simple guide is given on the process and the tools we used for serialization and deserialization.

 It is noteworthy to mention that the publishers and consumers that the volume tracking process involves were written using different technologies.
 Therefore, here are some points that require highlighting as both the producers and consumers use schemas as a common concept.